pgriffel/pacioli/index.md

       <li>Completely unit aware.
 Input and output with units and index names.</li>
       <li>Uses the Apache Commons Mathematics Library for the numbers.</li>
       <li>Dynamically typed.</li>
-      <li>Duplicates the unit checks at compile time time.
-Useful to test
+      <li>Duplicates the compile time unit checks at runtime.
+Useful as test
-          the compiler, but unnecessary overhead.</li>
+          for the compiler, but unnecessary overhead.</li>
     </ul>
   </li>
   <li>NumPy and MATLAB/GNU Octave